lucasrigo-numen/teched2024-DA181/exercises/ex4/ex4.1/README.md

 <br>![](/exercises/ex4/ex4.1//images/copyapi.png)

 4. Go to your project source code in the SAP Build Code and add the below and replace the <YOUR-API-KEY> with the api key copied from the SAP Business Accerlator Hub.
-Your project > env > env2
+Your _project > env > .env2_

 ```
 apikey=<YOUR-API-KEY>
 ```
 You are going to use the API key to call the Business Partner API of the sandbox system provided through the SAP Business Accelerator Hub.
 ![alt text](image-5.png)

+Add the same entry in _.env1_ file

 5. Open the package.json file and add the credentials configuration to the API_BUSINESS_PARTNER configuration.